antimatter07/FsDet-car-stickers/README.md

 | YOLOv8l + WiSDet |     0.4937 | **0.4200** |     0.3397 |     0.3049 |
 | FsDet + WiSDet   | **0.5050** |     0.3180 | **0.3400** | **0.3320** |

+- Adding WiSDet gives clear AP gains for every backbone and shot count.
+- FsDet + WiSDet reaches the highest AP at 31, 5, and 2 shot, while YOLOv8l + WiSDet is best at 10 shot.
+- The gains are largest in the few shot settings, which shows that guiding the detector with the windshield region helps when data is scarce.

 ### Windshield Detector AP@50 Performance
 | Model   | AP@50 (windshield) |
 | ------- | -----------------: |
 | YOLOv8n |             0.8061 |
 | YOLOv8l |             0.8770 |
 | FsDet   |             0.9010 |
+- Guide detectors were trained on the 31-shot dataset.
+- All guide detectors exceed 0.80 AP@50 on windshields, so the crop regions are reliable.
+- FsDet gives the most accurate windshield boxes, followed closely by YOLOv8l.
+- These strong windshield results support WiSDet, since sticker detection depends on good crops.